Senior Exit Requirement

 Timetable

 Students who plan to write a thesis are urged to begin thinking about it early in their studies and certainly by their junior year.
 They are encouraged to take courses that will contribute toward their senior thesis.
 In spring of the junior year, students are expected to select and meet with a thesis advisor to discuss their topic.
-Department Advisor Anne Eickelberg can assist students (via email: aeickelb@ucsc.edu or phone: 459-2757 or in person) in selecting a thesis advisor.
+The FMST Department Advisor can assist students (via email: fmst-advising@ucsc.edu or phone: 459-2757 or in person) in selecting a thesis advisor.
 Students are strongly encouraged to take at least one and preferably two courses with their prospective advisor to establish a working relationship prior to the senior thesis.
 Students cannot write a thesis without a thesis advisor.
 Students are required to have one thesis advisor, but may have a second reader/thesis advisor if desired.
 A preliminary focus for the thesis, a statement of purpose, and an outline should be completed by the end of the junior year.
 Students should plan to do bibliographic research during the summer between their junior and senior years.
 During the senior year, students planning to write a senior thesis are required to enroll in FMST l95, an independent study under the supervision of their thesis advisor.

 Students nearing completion of a thesis should contact the thesis advisor for a final draft due date, usually two-three weeks before the end of the quarter.
 Two copies of the approved, completed thesis are required, one for the thesis advisor and one for the Feminist Studies office.
 The thesis must be submitted by the last day of instruction for the quarter the student plans to graduate.
 Due dates for 2023-24 are December 8, March 15, and June 7.
 The thesis must be typed, double-spaced and bound, and approved by your thesis advisor.
 Ask your thesis advisor to call or email the Feminist Studies office with their final approval of your thesis.